Ricky Bailey: Club career

 Signed for St Helens from Wigan amateur side Shevington Sharks.
 A former Telford Raiders junior, Bailey made his Saints début on 6 April 2015 in a Super League match against Hull F.C.

-He is to spend the 2018 season on loan at the Leigh Centurions in the Betfred Championship.
-Bailey made his Leigh début in an 8-4 victory over Batley Bulldogs in the Challenge Cup where he scored the only try of the game.
+He is to spend the 2018 season on loan at the Leigh Centurions in the Championship.
+Bailey made his Leigh début in an 8–4 victory over Batley Bulldogs in the Challenge Cup where he scored the only try of the game.